 By E.B.
 White; Illustrated by Garth Williams

 Stuart Little, the minute but debonair protagonist of E.B.
-White’s classic tale about a mouse born to human parents, begins his life in New York City where, as we learn from the Littles, “anything can happen.”
+White’s classic tale about a mouse born to human parents, begins his life in New York City.
 Written in 1945, Stuart Little follows the adventures of Stuart as he struggles to survive in a big and often frightening world.
 But survive he does.
 Stuart confidently rides the bus down 5th Avenue, dates a miniature human and in one memorable scene, mans the helm of a sailboat in a race across Central Park’s boat pond.
 Under his expert command, Stuart steers the toy ship across the pond to win the contest.
 As one of White’s most popular animal stories, Stuart Little teaches children that determination and courage are more important than size.

 Where to go: Head to Conservatory Water in Central Park.
 From April to October, visitors can bring their own model sailboats or rent one near the Kerbs Memorial Boathouse and sail their ships across the pond.
 On Saturdays around 10am, races are held at Conservatory Water for anyone who wants to participate.
 Maybe, just maybe, you’ll be lucky enough to catch sight of a small mouse steering a sailboat to victory.